richardkmichael/breaking-openssl/README.md

 * Check_Type()
 * gdb call rb_eval_string( .. );
 * Rebuild the Ruby interpreter to use C preprocessor macros in GDB:

-    # -ggdb3 should cause DWARF format (when available), but I can't
-       tell if is, so enable explicitly.
-    export optflags="-O0 -g3 -gdwarf-2"; rvm install ruby-1.9.3-p392-debug
+* `-ggdb3` should cause DWARF format (when available), but I can't tell if is, so enable explicitly: `export optflags="-O0 -g3 -gdwarf-2"; rvm install ruby-1.9.3-p392-debug`